m4dguy/CVForge/README.md

 * Interface for Scripting:
 Convert ImageJ objects to OpenCV objects and vice versa.
-CVForge itself uses converters and gives you access to them through the separate "CVForgeConverion" jar for your own scripts.
+CVForge itself uses converters and gives you access to them through the separate "CVForgeConversion" jar for your own scripts.

 * Flexible and portable support:
 No matter if Windows, Linux or Mac, CVForge runs on all major operating systems with only slight differences and full functionality.